Governing Board Members

 Mary Regan grew up in Bloomington, MN with her parents and one older sister.
 She discovered a passion and talent for teaching when her mom asked her to be the assistant in her after-school cooking classes.
 Mary obtained her B.S. in Early Childhood/Elementary Education with a minor in Special Education from the University of North Dakota, Grand Forks in the spring of 2001 and in the fall of 2004 she moved to Las Vegas and obtained her Masters degree in Educational Leadership in the spring of 2007.
-For the past two years, Mary was the center director for Kids First, a locally owned childcare center on the east side of town that serves children birth to 12 years old.
-This summer she joined the Nobel Learning Communities team of schools as the principal of the Merryhill Preschool in Summerlin.
-She is a NV Registry trainer and has recently completing the SIDS train the trainer course in order to expand the trainings she can provide.
-Mary has presented at local, state, & regional conferences including the NevAEYC state conference & the 4-H Western Regional Leadership Forum.
+Mary has previously served as a center director of a locally owned childcare center serving children birth to 12 years old, and as a principal at the Merryhill Preschool in Summerlin.
+Currently Mary is the Child Care Resource & Referral Manager with the Las Vegas Urban League Early Childhood Connection.
+She is a NV Registry trainer and has presented at local, state, & regional conferences including the NevAEYC state conference & the 4-H Western Regional Leadership Forum.

 LeAn Shelton been serving on the RAEYC board on and off for several years.
 She is currently serving as the Vice-President of RAEYC, the liaison to NevAEYC, is on the T.E.A.C.H.
 Advisory Board, and a participating member of the Child Care Advisory Committee.
 LeAn also is a Nevada Registry Certified Trainer for the ECE community and enjoys contracting and collaborating with a variety of ECE local and state committees.
 LeAn has a dual degree in Early Childhood Education and Human Development & Family Studies and has worked in the field professionally for over twenty years in a variety of capacities.
 LeAn currently works as the Early Head Start Family & Community Partnership Coordinator at the College of Education & Family Research Center at the University of Nevada, Reno.
 She dedicates herself to being a strong advocate for Nevada children and families in as many areas of need as possible.